jamesinglis/lyric-cleaner/README.md

 Lyric Cleaner is an in-browser solution for cleaning up lyrics from various sources, written with worship projection software in mind.

-Lyric Cleaner is hosted at [https://lyric-cleaner.herokuapp.com].
+Lyric Cleaner is available online, hosted on [Heroku](https://lyric-cleaner.herokuapp.com) and also sometimes my [own domain](http://lyric-cleaner.jamesinglis.no/).

+Created by James Inglis in March 2018.

+## Features

+To be added

 ## Build Setup